composify-js/composify/packages/website/pages/docs/use-cases/no-code-tools.md

-# No code tools
+# No code tools [For non-developers]

 Not every UI change comes from the product team.
-Marketing needs to launch new promotions.
-Content editors want to tweak a landing page.
-Ops teams want to run localized campaigns or seasonal themes.
+Marketing might need to launch a promotion.
+Content editors may want to adjust a landing page.
+Ops could be running a localized campaign or seasonal theme.

 With Composify, they can:

 - Build campaign pages from pre-defined blocks
-- Edit text, images, and layout visually, without code
+- Edit text, images, and layout visually, without coding
-- Ship changes instantly, without waiting for a developer
+- Publish changes instantly, without waiting for a deploy

-This works especially well for:
+Common use cases:

 - Promotional or campaign landing pages
-- Regional or seasonal content
+- Regional or seasonal variations
-- Blog-like longform layouts powered by real components
+- Blog-like longform layouts using real components

 Instead of building custom CMSs or burning engineering time on small changes, you can let other teams ship on their own — using the same components, design system, and visual editor as the rest of the product.